Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: If I backup current version, will FICS⁕MAS still work after the 18th? https://www.youtube.com/watch?v=01DJ6EPqTk4
 * Q&A: What will happen to the FICS⁕MAS power lines after the event? https://www.youtube.com/watch?v=Gt9an2au_YU
 * Q&A: Will FICS⁕MAS Buildings and items still be in the World after the event is over? https://www.youtube.com/watch?v=ospbB7hdDdI

+# Factory Cart

+## September 1st, 2020
+* Q&A: Will the Factory Cart be available as Merch? https://www.youtube.com/watch?v=i1iL8KXmptE

 # Fluids